GreptimeTeam/docs/docs/reference/sql/alter.md

 If `WITH` is not specified, `FULLTEXT` will use the default values.

-Currently, the fulltext index can be altered when:
+Currently, altering the fulltext index options of a column is supported under the following conditions:

 1. The column is of a string type.
-2. Either the column has no fulltext index and the alter command is to enable it, or the column has a fulltext index and the alter command is to disable it.
+2. Either the column has a fulltext index and the `enable` option in the `ALTER` statement is `false`, or the column does not have a fulltext index.

 ### Rename table